Charles Goodall & Sons: Product Expansion: 1851–1880

-View of the1862 International Exhibition Hall in South Kensington, London where Goodall received its first medal.
+View of the 1862 International Exhibition Hall in South Kensington, London where Goodall received its first medal.

 Demand continued to far outweigh supply, and additional premises were secured nearby the Camden Works to ensure burgeoning market could be fulfilled.
 In 1862, such growth was accelerated when the Crown elected to reduce the tax on playing cards from one shilling to three pence.
 Such a price reduction catalysed a threefold increase in demand over the subsequent years, with Goodall's production eclipsing two million packs.
 It was at this time that the firm received its first international prize when the brand received a medal at 1862 Great London Exposition hosted in South Kensington.
 This was shortly followed by yet more prize medals at the 1867 Paris Exposition Universelle.

 In 1862, Goodall pioneered a phenomenon that persists to this day, with the introduction of commercially printed Christmas cards.
 The firm sought to leverage this popularity with the introduction of premium stationery and games in 1868, however, it was the brand's playing cards that continued to receive much endorsement.
 During the latter 1860s, Goodall pioneered the widespread introduction of double-headed cards, a move away from the classic design which featured a more traditional portrait on court cards.
 In an effort to emphasise the quality of the brand's offering, and the firm's positioning as a premiere producer, gold edging was incorporated into premium packs.

 By the turn of the decade, Goodall had established itself alongside De La Rue and Reynolds as preeminent card manufacturers in the British market.
 It is during this time that evidence of Goodall's participation in foreign markets, namely the United States of America and India became apparent.
 To cope with the expansion of their core market, the firm opened a city warehouse located at 17 Saint Bride Street, Ludgate Circus.

 Alongside this expansion, new presses were purchased in 1879 to enable the production of ornate calendars and multicoloured greeting cards, alongside the development of chromolithography.
 The development of ornate stationery received near instantaneous acclaim when the firm received two gold and one silver medal at the Paris Exposition Universelle of 1878, a record tally for the business.